Acceleration of SUGURI 2

 - 29 % positive mentions

-“Visually speaking, 'Acceleration of Suguri 2' has made great strides from its predecessor, and it has only gotten better thanks to this overseas re-release's support for HD resolutions and higher resolution graphics.”
+“Visually speaking, 'Acceleration of Suguri 2' has made great strides from its predecessor, much like 'Sora' has to 'Suguri'.
+It has only gotten better thanks to this overseas re-release's support for HD resolutions and higher resolution graphics.”

 “I also saw someone commenting on 'bad graphics', so if you still don't know, it uses the same map fields brought from the other Suguri games, unchanged.”

-“Whereas Rockin' Android released a bug-ridden PC port of a PlayStation 3 port of a PC game with mediocre redrawn 'HD' graphics (that's thankfully optional) with a host of problems at launch, such as glitches that weren't in the original version and broken online multiplayer that soured many players.”
+“Whereas Rockin' Android released a bug-ridden PC port of a PlayStation 3 port of a PC game with mediocre redrawn 'HD' graphics (that's thankfully optional) with a host of problems at launch, such as glitches that weren't in the original version and broken online multiplayer that soured many players (myself included with the DRM-free version from select bundles that never got patched since they seem to be pro-DRM lately).”

 “Cute graphics, fast movement, and 14 and a half different characters.”